secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/index.html.md

 - barriers to contributions are removed or reduced
 - the organization maintains a single sorce of truth

-The steps for [how to contribute content to the LXP](/handbook/people-group/learning-and-development/#how-to-contribute) outlines examples of how users can create handbook first learning content.
+The steps for [how to contribute content to the LXP](/handbook/people-group/learning-and-development/gitlab-learn/#how-to-contribute) outlines examples of how users can create handbook first learning content.

 ## Learning content in the LXP

+It's important for all content contributors to understand how learning material is created and organized in GitLab Learn.
+Review the following notes and videos to get a sense of how the platform is built and how content is shared with and discovered by users.

 EdCast organizes content in the LXP in three major types of content buckets.
 When contributing to the LXP, it's important to consider which of these three types might be best to organize content and guide learners to their learning objectives.